 Form 8966 reporting.
-For Chapter 4 purposes, you may be required to report on Form 8966, FATCA Report, if you make a withholdable payment to an entity you agree to treat as an owner-documented FFI or to a passive NFFE.
+For chapter 4 purposes, you may be required to report on Form 8966, FATCA Report, if you make a withholdable payment to an entity you agree to treat as an owner-documented FFI or to a passive NFFE.
 See Returns Required, later.

 Wages paid to employees.
-If you are the employer of a nonresident alien, you generally must withhold taxes at graduated rates.
+If you are the employer of a nonresident alien, you must generally withhold taxes at graduated rates.
 See Pay for Personal Services Performed, later.

-Effectively connected income by partner-ships.
-A withholding agent that is a partnership (whether U.S. or foreign) also is responsible for withholding on its income effectively connected with a U.S. trade or business that is allocable to foreign partners.
+Effectively connected income by partnerships.
+A withholding agent that is a partnership (whether U.S. or foreign) is also responsible for withholding on its income effectively connected with a U.S. trade or business that is allocable to foreign partners.
 See Partnership Withholding on Effectively Connected Income, later, for more information.